Age-Old Wisdom meets Modern Tools

 Prepare in advance for cucumbers; amend the soil with a fertilizer high in nitrogen and potassium to support the plant’s large yields.
 If possible, plant cucumbers in the sun next to a fence.
 The fence will serve as support for climbing and act as a shelter.
 Or plant them near corn.
 The corn will trap the heat that cucumbers crave and also serve as a windbreak.
 See our Growing Guide for Cucumbers.

-Supernutrious kale is an easy member of the cabbage family to grow.
+Super-nutritious kale is an easy member of the cabbage family to grow.
 You can set out plants any time from early spring to early summer and kale will grow until it gets too hot.
-Plant again the fall, especially if you live in the south.
-Kale only gets sweeter in cold weather.
-Try kale baked, stir-friend, or steamed.
-Enjoy in salads, smoothies, omelettes, casseroles, or wherever you’d use spinach.
-See our Growing Guide for Kale.
+Plant again the fall, especially if you live in the southern United States.
+Another nice thing about kale is that it only gets sweeter after being hit by a couple frosts.

 Plant peas as soon as the soil can be worked—2 weeks before the average last spring frost for your region, if possible.
 To harvest a continuous supply of peas during the summer, simultaneously sow varieties with different maturity dates.
 Then sow more seeds about 2 weeks later.
 Continue this pattern, sowing no later than mid-June.
 See our Growing Guide for Peas.